drageniix/responsive-json-webpack-plugin/README.md

 ]
 ```

-Will create an optimized and compressed 16px width "sample.png" and 32px width "sample.jpg" in "assets/images" in the output build folder.
+The following will create a 36px width "helloworld-huge.png" and an 8px width "helloworld-8.png" in "assets/images" in the output build folder.
+Note that "[name]" and "[size]" will be replaced appropriately.

 ```json
 [